 2.1.3 Year of production

-3.3 Payout of the prize money will be done via regular Bank transfer for Austrian and EU citizens (IBAN has to be provided) or PayPal for international winners (PayPal account has to be provided).
+3.5 For the payout of the prize money an information sheet (called “Prize Sheet”) has to be filled out and be returned to the festival.
+Once all the information has reached us the payout of the prize money will be done via regular Bank transfer for Austrian and EU citizens (IBAN has to be provided) or PayPal for international winners (PayPal account has to be provided).

-3.4 The prize and the amount of cash awarded may be subject to change.
+3.6 The prize and the amount of cash awarded may be subject to change.

 4 DEADLINES & NOTIFICATION

 4.1 The call for entries runs from the 1st of March 2023 until the 1st of June 2023.

 4.2 The submitter will be notified of the selection status (accepted / rejected) until July 18th 2023 through the submission platform and via email.

 4.3 If the film is selected you will receive further information about the screening dates, screening copy, deadlines, our online Q&As and possible visits to the festival.